 From here it was a slow climb up to Cleeve Hill Common, passing the ugly walls of Postlip Hall.
 On the higher ground, before reaching Postlip, we could still see Winchcombe basking in the late afternoon sun.
 It seemed that our afternoon walk thus far had taken us five eighths of a circle – south, then west, and finally north.
 On Cleeve Hill Common, cyclists, horse riders, walkers, and golfers all mingled with the sheep; a whole host of humans and livestock determined to enjoy the last vestiges of summer.

-From here we dropped down to The Cleeve Hill House Hotel, tucked underneath the common on the busy B4632.
+From here we dropped down to The Cleeve Hill House Hotel (now simply The Cleeve Hill Hotel – 2021), tucked underneath the common on the busy B4632.
 The hotel did not provide an evening meal, but the proprietress recommended a local establishment, The Rising Sun.
 This was but a short walk along the main road; however, we went the back way, over the lower slopes of the common.
 The Rising Sun proved to be a large, soulless pub; unlike its namesake in New Orleans, this establishment would be unlikely to tempt one to impecuniousness and ruin.
 But let’s be fair!
 It provided good food at a reasonable price and with sparkling service.
 Our walk back to the hotel was in the dark along the B4632 – noisy, but completely clear of sheep’s droppings!